LukasGadeMEA20/Group302-PCSS-server/README.md

 The server contains multi-threadding and networking on a basic level and a lot of classes and functions that makes it able to .

-The client side of the game can be found here: https://github.com/LukasGadeMEA20/Group302-PCSS-client
+The client-side of the game can be found here: https://github.com/LukasGadeMEA20/Group302-PCSS-client

 # How to install and use
 Step 1: Download this GitHub repository as a ZIP-file under the Code tab.